Jared-Kunhart/Jared-Kunhart/README.md

 **Skills:** JavaScript | React | Node.js | Redux | Python | Flask | PostgreSQL | Sequelize | AWS3 | Docker | SQLAlchemy | Express | CSS | HTML

 - 🔭 I’m currently contributing to Code for Chicago and working as a Software Developer.
-- 🌱 I’m currently learning, C#, AWS, GCP, and Azure DevOps.
+- 🌱 I’m currently learning C#, AWS, GCP, and Azure DevOps.
 - 📫 How to reach me: Jared-Kunhart@proton.me
 - ⚡ Fun fact: All my Dad jokes are stored in a Dadabase.